spotts2010/global-stay-2/README.md

   - Filter during fetch or immediately after based on accommodation status = "Published" and Rating is >= 4.9.
   - Move the filtering server-side in `fetchAccommodations()` to reduce client payload.
   - Pre-sort by Rating during the fetch.
+- **Unit Availability Indicator**:
+  - **Purpose**: To provide a clear visual cue on the accommodation detail page regarding the number of available units.
+  - **Implementation**:
+    - On the booking card, display a message like "Only `x` available" where `x` is the count of published units.
+    - **Styling**: The message color should change based on availability.
+If `x` represents 25% or less of the total units, the text should be red to indicate low stock.
+Otherwise, it should be the default text color.
 - **Dynamic Collections via Tagging**:
   - **Purpose**: To automatically associate listings with one or more curated collections based on tags.
   - **Implementation**: